Deigue/folio-updater/docs/transactions/ibkr-integration.md

 If you get authentication errors:

 1. Verify your token is correct
-2. Re-set the token: `folio download --broker ibkr --token YOUR_TOKEN`
+2. Re-set the token: `folio download --broker ibkr --token`
 3. Check that your IBKR account has Flex Query access

 ### Query ID Issues